SaaS Financing Options for Company Growth

 Recurring-revenue SaaS financing and venture capital

-Recurring-revenue SaaS financing is a good fit if:
+Recurring-revenue SaaS financing is particularly beneficial if:

-Recurring-revenue financing can help your business get a better valuation in the future and allow you to hit certain milestones before you go out for your next round of fundraising.
-“What recurring-revenue financing is doing for VCs is making VC funds go way longer,” Miguel explains.
-“A company can go for much longer and raise at a higher valuation next time.”
+This type of financing can enhance your company’s valuation for future fundraising rounds and help you achieve key milestones before seeking additional equity financing.
+As Miguel Fernandez explains, “What recurring-revenue financing is doing for VCs is making VC funds go way longer.
+A company can go for much longer and raise at a higher valuation next time.”

-Keep in mind:loans based on recurring revenue depend on the quality of your subscriptions.
+Keep in mind: loans based on recurring revenue depend on the quality of your subscriptions.
 If your contracts churn, your company will be on the line to pay back its loan.

 --